-- 1. All ammunition must now abide by the half-inch rule: it may not penetrate a face grill by more than a half-inch.
+- 1. All siege munitions will be inspected prior to battle.
+All ammunition fletches must abide by the half inch rule.
+They may not penetrate a face grill by more than a half inch.
 Ballista bolt fins must use materials or techniques that abide by this rule. - 2.
-All missiles must be inspected for that day's use and must be marked with the color of the day. - 3.
-Your siege ammunition is inspected when your siege engine is inspected.
+All missiles must be inspected for that day's use and be marked with the paint color of the day. - 3.
+Your siege ammunition will be inspected when your siege engine is inspected.
 You can also have your siege ammunition inspected at Inspection Point if there is a siege marshal present.
-Check the postings at Inspection Point for specific times.
-Siege ammunition inspection will also take place on the battlefield immediately after a siege battle. - 4.
-All siege ammunition must be labeled with the owner's name, group, and kingdom in English on a printed label.
-If a group owns the ammunition, then use the group's name and kingdom. - 5.
+Check postings at Inspection Point for specific times.
+Siege ammunition re-inspection will also take place on the battlefield immediately after a siege battle. - 4.
+All siege ammunition must be labeled with the owner's name, group, and Kingdom in English on a printed label.
+If a group owns the ammunition, then you use the group's name and Kingdom. - 5.
 After each battle that uses siege ammunition, the bolts, rocks, and other approved siege projectiles will be re-inspected for the next day's battle and marked with that color of the day.
 Please help clean the field and bring all siege missiles to a designated spot to be re-inspected. - 6.
-Siege ammunition inspections at inspection point will cease 45 minutes prior to the posted start time of any battle.
+Siege ammunition inspections at Inspection Point will cease 45 minutes prior to the posted start time of any battle IF a Marshal is available.